ArenMowreader/Helm_Class_Methods/HelmholtzGUI/README_MODERN_GUI.md

-# Modern Helmholtz Coil Optimization GUI
+# Helmholtz Coil Optimization GUI

-A comprehensive, modern GUI for Helmholtz coil design and optimization with 5 integrated stages.
+A comprehensive GUI for Helmholtz coil design and optimization with 5 integrated stages.

 ## Features